mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 ## Making NixOS + Framework 13 AMD 7040 my daily driver

-A few months ago, I purchased the Framework 13 AMD 7040 laptop.

 I've exclusively used Microsoft Surface tablets for my laptop needs for the past 10+ years, but I've finally gotten fed up enough with the direction Windows is taking that I'm preparing my complete exit from the ecosystem.
-So, I searched for a while for a laptop that treated Linux as a first-class citizen, and I settled on Framework.
+So, I searched for a while for a laptop that treated Linux as a first-class citizen, and I settled on [Framework](https://frame.work).

-I resisted Framework for a while because the idea of building my own laptop sounded tedious to me, which is strange because I enjoy building desktops and servers.
-But the experience of building my Framework laptop was surprisingly the best unboxing experience I've ever had with any technology.
-Building my laptop was incredibly easy.
-Most of the laptop is pre-assembled, so my part took less than 30 minutes, and the build instructions were outstanding.
-I experienced an "[IKEA effect"](https://en.wikipedia.org/wiki/IKEA_effect) where I feel more satisfied with my laptop from having assembled it myself.
+I resisted Framework for a while because the idea of building my own laptop sounded tedious, which is strange because I enjoy building desktops and servers.
+But I don't enjoy working in tiny spaces or with tiny tools, and building a laptop seemed like it would be a lot of that.

+The experience of building my Framework laptop was surprisingly the best unboxing experience I've ever had with anything.

+Assembling my Framework was incredibly easy.
+I was expecting it to be like building a desktop from scratch where you're assembling the chassis, the motherboard, etc., but most of the Framework is actually pre-assembled.
+The user portion of the assembly only took me 30 minutes, and I was going very slowly.
+The build instructions were outstanding.
+I definitely experienced an "[IKEA effect"](https://en.wikipedia.org/wiki/IKEA_effect) where I feel more satisfied with my laptop from having assembled it myself.

 {{<gallery caption="The Framework 13 surprised me in having one of the best unboxing experiences I've had with any technology.">}}
 {{<img src="framework-unboxing-1.webp" max-width="550px">}}